slideflow/slideflow-noncommercial/README.md

 pip install slideflow-noncommercial
 ```

-The GigaPath foundation model has extra requirements, which can be installed by adding `[gigapath]`:
+The GigaPath foundation model has extra requirements, which can be installed with the following:

 ```
-pip install slideflow-noncommercial[gigapath]
+pip install slideflow-noncommercial[gigapath] git+ssh://git@github.com/prov-gigapath/prov-gigapath
 ```

 ## Features